-Vertical auto-ranging is calibrated for a target 36" tall.
-Simply line up the bottom of the target with the bottom of the vertical bars located to the left and right of the horseshoe and chevron.
-The line that corresponds with the top of the target indicates the distance to the target.
-For example, if the top of the target matches the top of the line with a "4" next to it, the target is 400 yards distant.
+Located high and right of center is the ranging ladder.
+Vertical ranging is calibrated for a 5'10" tall target.
+Looking through the scope at the target, line up the bottom of the target with the horizontal crosshair.
+The line that coincides with the top of the target indicates the distance to the target.
+For example, if the top of the target touches the line with a "4" next to it, the target is 400 yards distant.
 The ranging lines may be used as reference points to make more precise, yet quick ranging determinations.
-For example, a 36" tall target with its top positioned midway between the "4" line and the "5" line will be approximately 450 yards away.
+For example, a 5'10" target with its top midway between the "4" line and the "5" line will be approximately 450 yards away.

 Horizontal ranging is calibrated for an 18" wide target.
 Simply line up the target's width with the appropriate line to determine range to target.
 For example, an 18" wide target that appears to be the same width as the ranging line with a "6" next to it will be 600 yards away.
-Because the ranging lines are correlated with the BDC, you will already be holding your rifle at the correct elevation for a 600 yard shot.
 This method is useful when the target's height is partially obscured, as with a target in tall grass.